paluh/purescript-puxing-bob/README.md

 ### Action type

 There is `Action` type provided which is based on `RoutingAction` from base library module.
-This action type is parametrized by two type variables - one for route encoding type and one for normal action.
-It seems that regular actions composition is done through sum of subcomponents actions, but composition of routes is just a product. `Action` type, thanks to clear separation between these two types, allows to separate these composition.
+This action type is parametrized by two type variables - one for route encoding type and one for "normal" action.
+It seems that regular actions composition is done through sum of subcomponents actions, but composition of routes is a product of subroutes. `Action` type, thanks to clear separation between these two types, facilitates these two strategies of composition.
 Mapping over `Action` is still possible thanks to `Bifunctor` instance.

 ```purescript